Why the Mainstream Cut-Flower Industry is Bad for the Environment

 February 13, 2018 • 4 min read

-Cut flowers are undoubtedly a huge, not to mention typical, gift when it comes to major holidays like Valentine’s Day, Mother’s Day, anniversaries and graduations.
-So many celebrate their love with a bunch of roses or blooms, unaware of the environmental and social impact those pretty petals have.
+Cut flowers are undoubtedly a common gift when it comes to major holidays and events like Valentine’s Day, Mother’s Day, anniversaries, baby and bridal showers, and graduations.
+So many celebrate their love with a bunch of roses or blooms, a beautiful gift from the earth…or so we are led to believe.
+Many of us are unaware of the environmental and social impact those mainstream cut flowers have.
 We thought it’d be wise to share with you the true cost of cut flowers, and why, especially around major holidays, they should be avoided.

 You might also like: Ideas for Eco-Friendly Gift Wrapping

-- The global trade of cut flowers is a whopping $100 billion a year!
+- The global trade of cut flowers is valued at $100 billion a year!

 - The largest exporter of cut flowers is unsurprisingly, The Netherlands, followed by Colombia, Ecuador, Ethiopia, and Kenya.